Ilija Novokršteni: Serbian Uprising

 An Ottoman Bosnian army numbering 15,000 assembled by the Drina at Sikirić toward Soko and pushed out Serb rebels from three trenches, which alarmed Šumadija from where an army assembled (numbering 12,000), among whom were also Novokršteni.
 At the assembly of the Serb army, on 25 October 1806, Novokršteni immediately came up with a plan for attack and the division of the Serb army into three parts, which succeeded, panicking the "Turks" who fled back across the Drina and had many casualties and left much loot.
 Novokršteni was known as especially brave and participated in many battles of the Serb rebels, such as the battles on the Drina where he was wounded, and the charge for overtaking Belgrade on 12 December 1806, where he was also wounded.
 He participated in the liberation of the city as an ordinary soldier, and removed his Russian uniform and wore traditional dress.
 Following the takeover of Belgrade, the Pasha of Belgrade was allowed to leave the city, however, his entourage was ambushed and killed.
-It was Novokršteni who adviced Karađorđe to have the Pasha killed, due to either having orders from Russia, or his acquired personal hatred towards Turks.
+It was Novokršteni who advised Karađorđe to have the Pasha killed, due to either having orders from Russia, or his acquired personal hatred towards Turks.

 After the string of victories in 1806, such as important ones at Mišar in August, Deligrad in September, and liberation of Belgrade in December 1806, the Serbs still hoped to secure statehood with Russia's aid, and again petitioned the Russian emperor to send troops.
 The Ottomans declared war on Russia on 26 December 1806, being pressured by the French.
 Novokršteni wholeheartedly fought for the Serbian liberation and was outspoken against those he believed did not.
 He was wounded several times in battle.

 On 11 January 1807 general Mikhelson praised the Serb people for their courage and Karađorđe for his "wisdom and perseverance" and promised the Serbs their own independent state as "the Serb people are worthy [...] of being ashamed to pay tribute to Turks".
 The letter received great response, however, unbeknownst to the Serbs, Mikhelson had no such mandate.
 Mikhelson believed that the Serbs could help in the Russo-Turkish War, and feared most that the Serbian leadership would enter relations with the French, and informed the Russian government that the first who offered help to the Serbs would secure their patronage.
 Novokršteni updated Mikhelson on Serbian military strength.
 In late 1806 and early 1807 the Serbian leadership demanded independence and declared Serbia an independent state.